Windsor

 • The State Apartments Ceiling Paintings: While exploring the opulent State Apartments, take a moment to appreciate the magnificent ceiling paintings.
 These works by renowned artists like Antonio Verrio and Louis Laguerre depict mythological and allegorical scenes, adding another layer of artistic detail to the grand rooms.

-• The Queen’s Kitchen: For a glimpse into the “behind the scenes” of royal life, delve into the history of the Queen’s Kitchen.
+• The Queen’s Kitchen: Dive into the history of the Queen’s Kitchen for a glimpse into the “behind the scenes” of royal life.
 Though no longer operational, the well-preserved kitchen sheds light on the immense task of preparing meals for the royal household.

 • The Garter Tower: This imposing tower within the Lower Ward was once a crucial part of the castle’s defence system.
 Today, it houses the archives of the Order of the Garter, offering a glimpse into Britain’s oldest and highest order of chivalry history.